nevillejackson/Unix/antiX/antiX25Xfce.md

 https://www.antixforum.com/forums/topic/cmst-critical-error/
 https://antixlinux.com/connman-not-connecting/
 ```
-It seems amtiX has been plagued with this connman issue for years, and in my case it IS a connman issue, not an Xfce issue, but it only appears when Xfce is running.... if I use IceWM there is no issue, connman works.
+It seems antiX has been plagued with this connman issue for years, and in my case it IS a connman issue, not an Xfce issue, but it only appears when Xfce is running.... if I use IceWM there is no issue, connman works.

 Lets try some of the recommended fixes
  - a start of connmand does not work ... it just stops again